 Membership in the Society shall be open to persons who share the stated purposes of the Society.

 ARTICLE IV.
 Board of Directors

 The Board of Directors shall establish policy for the Society and shall be responsible for the fulfillment of the stated purposes of the Society.
-The Board, elected directly by individual members, shall consist of the President, President-Elect and Immediate Past-President, and at least four and no more than eight additional Board members.
+The Board, elected directly by individual members, shall consist of the President, President-Elect and Immediate Past-President, up to ten ordinary members, and two student members.
 All terms of office are for two years.
 A Secretary shall be selected by the Board from the non-presidential Board members.
 A Treasurer shall be selected by the Board of Directors from among the general membership of the Society.

 ARTICLE V. General Principles